Table of Contents

 Originally, this was both the most complete set and also the most difficult set to visit.
 Kept on private property, any google results about this place included terms like ‘no trespassing’ and ‘strongly enforced’.
 (There is also a large sign to the same effect at the end of the dirt driveway.)
 When I first heard about their residency in Virginia in 2016, I couldn’t figure out a way to visit that didn’t involve trespassing.
 Enter photographer and storyteller John Plashal who recently took the heads from off limits to sometimes accessible.

 Now (with a ticket to one of John’s increasingly popular events) you, too, can walk amongst the heads and not have to worry about getting arrested.
 For most of 2019, he offered two basic types of events – a walking tour or a photography experience.
-(With this year’s events winding down, I’m not sure what they may have in store for next year, but refer to John’s event page if you are interested in future events, or the other range of tours and classes he offers.)
+(Refer to John’s event page if you are interested in future events, or the other range of tours and classes he offers.)

 Enough background information, now let’s get to the fun stuff.
 How was seeing the Virginia set up close and personal?